Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Moen Motion

 Al Moen invented the valve that made single-handle faucets possible.
-This valve has been long retired in favor of the more durable ceramic technology.
+This valve has long been retired in favor of the more durable ceramic technology.
 But before its well-earned retirement, it established the way all single-handle faucets operate.

 No matter the style, source, brand, or manufacturer of a single-handle faucet, or where the handle is located on the faucet: front, side, or top, it works the same way.